 Procedure Explanation Illustration 6.
 Drag a Graph3D module (from the green section) into the Data Flow Editor.
 Notice a grid appears in your DRS Window, this is the outline of the graph we are going to create.
 Also notice that the module only has an input pin, and no output pin.
 This means the module is only able to receive data, not output data.
-Graph3D In the DRS Window: zoom out using the scroll button.
+Graph3D 7.
+In the DRS Window: zoom out using the scroll button.
 Translate the view by holding the right button and moving the mouse.
 Rotate the view by holding the left button and moving the mouse.
 This way you can change the view of the graph so you can see its full size.
 Play with the view until you think you can see the entire graph.
 8. In the DRS Window: Press 'a' and 'g' Pressing 'a' will hide the axis.
 Pressing 'g' will hide the grid.
 Press them again to make them visible again.
 In order to use shortcut keys for the DRS Window, the DRS Window needs to be active.
 To activate the window, just click in it once and you are ready to use the shortcut keys.
 The grid and axes are useful as a reference when you are creating a scene.
-But in most cases you will hide them once your scene is coming together.
-Now we are going to create the data flow.
+But in most cases you will hide them once your scene Not w we are going to create the da is coming together.
 9. Click on the output pin of the Generator, hold and drag a line to the input pin of the Graph3D.
 Notice you have created a line linking the two modules.
-Generator 10.
+Generator Graph3D 10.
 Click on the line (Connector) between the Generator and Graph3D module.
 When selected it will appear in white and bold.
 Now you have opened the Connection Editor.
 On the left side you see the output channels from the Generator, and on the right side you see the input channels of the Graph3D.
 The black lines are all connections between the Generator and the Graph3D.
-Connection Editor Generate Connect Con 11.
+Connection Editor Generation Connect Connect Connect Connect Connect Connect Connect Connect Connect Connect Connect Connect Connect Connect 11.
 Double-click on the Graph 3D module.
 Double-click on a module will open its graphical user interface.
 Notice that the Graph 3D module has a lot more settings than the Generator module.